Rakefire/jekyll-ical-tag/README.md

 - `only_future` - Defaults to 'false', limits returned events to start_time after now.

 - `before_date` - limits returned events to dates before a specific date.
 This gets parsed with Ruby's Time.parse (e.g. 01-01-2018)
-- `after_date` - limits returned events to dates before a specific date.
+- `after_date` - limits returned events to dates after a specific date.
 This gets parsed with Ruby's Time.parse (e.g. 01-01-2018).
 - `limit` - limits the number of returned events to the first N events matching the specified criteria.
 For example, `{% ical url: https://example.com/events.ics only_future:true limit:5 %}` returns the first five future events.

+- `recurring_start_date` - limits returned events to recurring occurances after a specific date.
+If you don't have recurring events in your feed, you can ignore it.
+Deafults to 'today'
+- `recurring_end_date` - limits returned events to recurring occurances before a specific date.
+If you don't have recurring events in your feed, you can ignore it.
+Deafults to '1 year from today'

 ## Event Attributes: